9 Awesome Home Gym Benefits that Make Working Out Better

 Home gyms are so much cleaner

-There’s no point skirting around the obvious here… Gyms can get pretty disgusting after a full day’s use from thousands of members.
+And there’s no point skirting around the obvious here: gyms can get pretty disgusting after a full day’s use from thousands of members.
 Think of all the sweaty equipment, dirty clothing, lockers, showers and toilet facilities – all in use from sun up to sun down.

 Now, it must be said that most professional and high quality gyms do make an effort to keep their facilities as clean and hygienic as possible, but it’s never going to be 100%.